music-encoding/music-encoding.github.io/community/mei-board/elections/2024/candidates.md

 recently completed a term as Executive Editor of The Opera Journal, and currently serves as co-chair of MEI’s Digital Pedagogy Interest Group.
-Joining the Academy of Sciences and Literature in Mainz in 2021, his introduction to the MEI community came through the conversion of theJoseph Haydn Werke metadata into MEI.
+Joining the Academy of Sciences and Literature in Mainz in 2021, his introduction to the MEI community came through the conversion of the Joseph Haydn Werke metadata into MEI.
 He is currently running a project focused on integrating vocal performance analysis with notation expression variant-inclusive MEI as a means of examining Dietrich Fischer-Dieskau’s long association with Die Winterreise in relationship